 Also, the operating model for cloud can be quite complex with public, private, and hybrid clouds.
 The reality is that when you’re writing an enterprise application, you need to develop it for a multi-cloud environment.
 Furthermore, business applications often touch a lot of data including customer information and proprietary details.
 Often times, you’re mixing information from customer and business databases.

 To combat this, you need to sit down and understand the systems you have and the external systems you want to interact with.
-You need to think about what kind of information am I dealing with – what data is public and private and what data can be shared with whom?
+You need to think about what kind of information am I dealing with—what data is public and private and what data can be shared with whom?
 How do we handle mission critical business data and customer data?
-What are the performance requirements for access it and how quickly will it change.
+What are the performance requirements for accessing it and how quickly will it change?
 Once you understand this, you can work through how to design your cloud application and data architecture in a way that all the data and APIs can be accessed in the right way, taking security and performance considerations into account.

 Moving from traditional IT to a service offering model requires a major mindshift in cloud.
 How did you make that happen?

 In the past, developers built monolithic applications meant to do one thing.
 But with the cloud, the real value comes in building and connecting services together.
 For example, when you’re looking at developing a building automation system, you don’t want to write a siloed application that just helps someone turn on the lights.
 Instead, you want to think about lighting control as one of many services along with physical security, HVAC, employee access, and network access.
-You can build a service which manages who your employees are, a service that looks at what areas of the building they have access to, and a service for what systems they can interact with.
+You can build a service which manages who your employees are, what areas of the building they have access to, and what systems they can interact with.
 The services will be reused for many applications instead of just one and this requires a shift in how you architect and develop your system.